Davidatlarge/Bin-cast/README.md

 *depth\_col* = NULL -- name or index of the column containing the depth values, if not supplied first column will be used

-*bin\_size* = TRUE -- logical: should a column containing the bin size be attached to the output
+*bin\_size* = FALSE -- logical: should a column containing the bin size be attached to the output

 Result
 ------